Civitavecchia Train StationHow to get from the Port of Civitavecchia to the train Station.

 Travel time: 10/20 minutes

-All passengers with a disability or reduced mobility can benefit from a free assistance service, available only on request, at the Station of Civitavecchia.
+For all passengers with disabilities or reduced mobility, a free assistance service is available at Civitavecchia Station (only on request).
 This is a useful service, especially to go up and down the stairs that lead to some of the platforms.

-- (+39) 800 90 60 60 (free number calling from a landline phone);
+- (+39) 800 90 60 60 (toll-free number from a landline);

-- (+39) 02 32 32 32 (number with a regular charge calling from a landline or mobile phone).
+- (+39) 02 32 32 32 (ordinary rate number from a landline or mobile phone).

 These numbers are active every day from 6.45 am to 9.30 pm (including holidays).

-For further information, please refer to this page.
+For further information, please visit this page.

 Regional Trains and Fast Regional Trains:

-- Kilometric ticket: it is valid for a one-way trip and it doesn't include public transports.
-The price varies depending on which station in Rome you will get off at.
-For example, 1 way from Civitavecchia to Roma S.Pietro costs €4.60 and round-trip is €9.20.
-On the other hand, 1 way from Civitavecchia to Roma Termini costs €5.00 (€10.00 round trip).
+- Kilometer ticket: it is a one-way ticket and it doesn't include all public transport.
+The price varies depending on which station in Rome you get off at.
+For example, one-way ticket from Civitavecchia to Roma S.Pietro costs €4.60, while a round-trip is €9.20; one-way ticket from Civitavecchia to Roma Termini costs €5.00 (and a round-trip costs €10.00).

-Intercity Trains bound for Roma Termini
+Intercity Trains bound for Roma Termini Station

-- second class ticket costs €11 (first class €15) and it is recommended for who wants to get to Rome in short time.
+- second class ticket costs €11 (first class €15) and it is recommended for those who wants to get to Rome in short time.
 The trip, in fact, takes only 50 minutes to Roma Termini, with only one intermediate stop at Roma Ostiense.